My Little Story (And Why I'm Here)

 Picture this: February 2024.

 After 10 years climbing the corporate design ladder, I was living what looked like college-me's dream.
-Fresh off maternity leave with a shiny new promotion, I loved my boss, the team, and I was leading design on one of the biggest projects of my career at a Fortune 500 company.
+Fresh off maternity leave with a new promotion, I loved my boss, the team, and I was leading design on one of the biggest projects of my career at a Fortune 500 company.

 I had worked so hard to get there.
-It felt like I'd made it.

 Fast-forward: I'd been back for a full year, my daughter was 15 months old, and I was running on literal fumes.

-Those 50+ hour weeks on zero sleep (anyone else?), the guilt of pouring everything into a job that was draining me instead of into my family, the endless daycare sick cycle (if you know, you KNOW).
+Those 50+ hour weeks on zero sleep (anyone else?), the guilt of pouring everything into a job that was draining me instead of pouring more into my family, the endless daycare sick cycle (if you know, you KNOW).

 This wasn't even close to my definition of "living the dream."